 Beyond choosing between ETFs, index funds, or actively managed funds, consider a tax-managed mutual fund or separately managed account.
 These investments use meticulous recordkeeping of tax lots and purchase dates, gains, and losses to manage the tax exposure of the portfolio.
 In some cases, managed accounts may be personalized to certain aspects of your tax situation.

 Like comedy, a good tax strategy requires timing.
 For instance, if you are considering investing in a mutual fund for your taxable accounts, you may want to consider the distributions history of that fund.
-Mutual funds are required to distribute at least 90% of earnings they might have realized from interest, dividends, and capital gains to their shareholders every year, and investors are likely to incur a tax liability on the distribution.
+Mutual funds are required to distribute at least 90% of net investment income and 98% of net capital gains income every year, and investors are likely to incur a tax liability on the distribution.
 It doesn’t matter whether you have owned the fund for a year or a day, if you own it when it makes a distribution, you are obligated to pay taxes.
 To avoid this potential tax liability, pay close attention to the distribution schedules for any funds you own—and avoid purchasing fund shares just before the distribution date.

 You also need to be aware of how long you hold an investment.
-If you sell a fund or security within one year of buying it, any gain could be subject to short-term capital gains rates, as high as 39.6% in 2013—and some high earners may be subject to the 3.8% Medicare surtax as well.
-You can qualify for a lower rate on gains by holding assets for over a year—the highest rate for long-term capital gains is 20%, plus an additional 3.8% if you are subject to the Medicare surtax (not including state income taxes).
+If you sell a fund or security within one year of buying it, any gain could be subject to short-term capital gains rates, currently as high as 39.6%—and some high earners may be subject to the 3.8% Medicare surtax as well.
+You can qualify for a lower rate on gains by holding assets for more than a year—the highest rate for long-term capital gains is 20%, plus an additional 3.8% if you are subject to the Medicare surtax (not including state income taxes).

-Tax-loss harvesting is when you sell an investment in a capital asset like a stock or bond for a loss and use that to offset gains or income.
+Tax-loss harvesting is when you sell an investment in a capital asset like a stock or bond for a loss and use that loss to offset gains or income.
 While you shouldn't let tax decisions drive your investing strategy, tax-loss harvesting can be a powerful way to help you keep more of what you earn.
 Each taxpayer is allowed to use capital losses to offset capital gains, and can use any remaining losses to offset up to $3,000 of ordinary income each year.
 Any losses not used in a given tax year can be carried forward and used in future years.
 So selling losing investments and using those losses to offset gains can be used to reduce your tax bill.
 The strategy is typically most effective during volatile markets, especially during downturns.

 Tax-loss harvesting may feel counterintuitive, because the goal of investing is to make money, not to lose it.
 But everyone experiences investment losses from time to time, and if handled properly and consistently, this strategy can potentially improve overall after-tax returns.
 The challenge is that a systematic tax-loss harvesting strategy requires disciplined trading, diligent investment tracking, and detailed tax accounting.